 ADA: Confidentiality of Medical Information

 I hope that this information has been helpful to you.
-Please note, however, that this letter is an informal discussion of the issues raised by you and is not an official opinion of the Equal Employment Opportunity Commission.
-In addition, our failure to address other matters that may have been presented should not be construed as agreement with statements or analysis related to those matters.
+Please note, however, that this letter is an informal discussion of the issues raised by you and is not an official opinion of the EEOC.
+In addition, our failure to address any other matters that may have been presented should not be construed as agreement with statements or analysis related to those matters.

 Christopher J. Kuczynski

 ADA Policy Division

 This page was last modified on April 27, 2007.